Zren/zren.github.io/kde_versions.md

 permalink: /kde/versions/
 ---

-This page lists the versions for various kde software and it's dependencies for distro releases.
-This might be out of date for rolling releases, but should be handy for bugfix only distros like Ubuntu.
+This page lists the versions for various kde software, and the reddit discussion about the releases.

 <style type="text/css">
 .table thead th,